icemojo/icemojo.github.io/_posts/2021-04-15-broughlike-intro-02.md

 # Halfway through the journey

-Like I've mentioned in the first post, I've already got about sixty hours of work into this project so far and I'm having a lot of  fun with it.
+Like I've mentioned in [the first post][post01], I've already got about sixty hours of work into this project so far and I'm having a lot of  fun with it.
 So I'm gonna keep working on it until I hit a hundred hours mark (and maybe even a little bit more) before wrapping up the project.
 This soft target is essentially there to prevent me from scope creeping and also giving myself a permission to stop working on the project once I've passed that target hours.

+So, I'll see you again in a few weeks.

+[post01]: /2021/04/10/broughlike-intro-01